itIsJim/API-Sniper/README.md

 todo: To Read the File into React page using Nodejs for the Server

 ## The App
   The App will allow the user to search for the 'Description', 'Link', 'Category' of an API from the JSON file provided (server/ inText.txt), with the name of API typed in the search bar.
-The system will return the most relatable (top of the list) to the view at the header, and a list of suggestions with APIs sharing the same letter(s) will be in display as well.
+The system will return the most relatable API (top of the list) to the view at the header, and a list of suggestions with APIs sharing the same letter(s) will be in display as well.
 Should there be no matching results, there will not be the list nor the view.

 ## How to develop